tyanastone/Movie-Binge-List/README.md

 # Binger.io

 Do you like to binge watch movies and tv shows and would like a way to keep up with all the films and tv shows you've watched or would like to watch?!
 Well no need to look any further Binger.io is here!
-Binger.io was created as a list app to keep track of movies/shows you want to watch or already watching.
-I came up with this idea because normally I keep a "mental list" of everything in my head, with words of wisdom from two of my classmates, I learned that I need to get things "out of my head".
+Binger.io was created as a list app to keep track of movies/shows you want to watch, currently watching or already watched.
+I came up with this idea because normally I keep a "mental list" of everything in my head, but with words of wisdom from two of my classmates, I learned that I need to get things "out of my head"; and from there generated the idea of Binger.io!

 #### Project Description